 click for more images

-In nice overall condition, no internal rust.
+In really nice overall condition, no internal rust as so many have.
 There are unit markings under the side vent which could be researched.
-The liner is a replacement, probably late war with a stamped RBNr and in nice supple condition with an original tie string.
+The liner is a replacement, with a stamped RBNr and in nice supple condition with an original tie string.
 Manufacturers stamp is HKP64 with batch no:3479.
 A great example of an M42.
-Maker stamp HKP64 batch no:3479

 These same type boots were often seen on SS female concentration camp guards.
 The notorious and postwar executed SS guard Irma Grese is pictured wearing similar.
 These were procured from Germany and are in fine condition.
 Perfect for a mannequin of any Helferinnen personell of all services.
 Obviously these are very rare and desirable.

 Another pair of Helferinnen combat boots, again similar to SS concentration camp guards.
 Also used in various services by female personell, I've seen photos of Luftwaffe Helferinnen manning the anti-aircraft flak guns with similar.
 Again these were sourced from Germany and are in fine condition.

 RZM Bevo style cufftitle, unissued, no pulls or flaws.

 This one came to me as part of a trade with a local dealer.